 Skip to content

-Convert SVG to PNG on Mac with GetCompress, Inkscape, built-in apps, or rsvg-convert.
-Choose exact dimensions and preserve transparency.
+Convert SVG to PNG on Mac with GetCompress, Inkscape, Safari and Preview, or rsvg-convert.
+Set exact dimensions and keep transparency.

 By Petr Samokhin

-An SVG can scale without being tied to one pixel size.
+An SVG scales without one fixed pixel size.
 A PNG cannot, so decide the required width or height before converting.
-A website upload, presentation, app asset, and email signature may all need different PNG dimensions from the same SVG source.
+A website upload, presentation, app asset, and email signature may all need different PNG dimensions from the same SVG.

-1. Add the SVG file or folder to GetCompress.
+1. Drop the SVG file or folder into GetCompress .

 2. Select PNG as the output format.

-3. Set the width or height required by the destination.
-Preserve the aspect ratio unless the specification says otherwise.
+3. Set the width or height the destination requires.
+Preserve aspect ratio unless the spec says otherwise.

-4. Check the preview, then export the PNG files to a separate folder.
+4. Check the preview, then export to a separate folder.

 For high-density screens, start near twice the rendered width.
-When a portal specifies exact dimensions, follow that specification instead.
+When a portal lists exact dimensions, follow that instead.

 Method 2: Export a PNG from Inkscape

-3. Select the page, visible drawing, or current selection as the export area.
+3. Select page, visible drawing, or current selection as the export area.

 4. Enter the required pixel width or height.